Jason Sullivan — Founder of True Dossier

 Today

-Today, Jason Sullivan serves as the Chief In-House Investigator for Peter Ticktin, the life-long friend and trusted lead local counsel to President Donald J. Trump, at The Ticktin Law Group.
+Today, Jason Sullivan serves as the Chief Investigator to Peter Ticktin, the life-long friend and trusted lead local counsel to President Donald J. Trump, at The Ticktin Law Group.